Thomas Coville

-Thomas Coville (born 10 May 1968) is a French yacht racer.
+Thomas Coville (/fr/; born 10 May 1968) is a French yacht racer.

 Coville was born in Rennes.
 He participated in significant offshore races and record attempts.
 In April 2012, he achieved 7 circumnavigations of the world, on mono or multihulls, single-handed or as sought-after helmsman.
 He held the around the world sailing record single-handed on the trimaran Sodebo Ultim in 49 days 3 hours 7 minutes and 38 seconds, until his record was broken by François Gabart in 2017 on trimaran Macif.